helix-editor/helix/book/src/title-page.md

 See the [usage] section for a quick overview of the editor, [keymap] section for all available keybindings and the [configuration] section for defining custom keybindings, setting themes, etc.
+For everything else (e.g., how to install supported language servers), see the [Helix Wiki].

 Refer the [FAQ] for common questions.